mikedutuandu/micro_app/README.md

 - gRpc,protobuf for communicate
 - Gateway(2 gateway) to forward http to gRpc
-- Pub/sub for event driven source
+- Pub/sub for Domain Event
 - Mongo for db(3 db)
 - Discovery services from kubenetes
 - Use docker, docker compose for dev